ibm-cloud-docs/virtualization/working-isos-xenserver.md

 ---
 copyright:
   years: 2014, 2018
-lastupdated: "2018-05-18"
+lastupdated: "2018-11-15"
 ---
 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Working with ISOs on Xenserver

-XenServer expects you to do little with your base operating system as possible.
-This includes the storage of ISO media for your systems.
+XenServer expects you to do little with your base operating system as possible, which includes the storage of ISO media for your systems.
 For more information about setting up a XenServer's ISO Library, see {{site.data.keyword.BluSoftlayer}} LockBox.

 **Prerequisites:**